 Despite these, If the child’s walking style doesn’t seem to improve or deteriorates in any way, the doctor may suggest the following.

 3. Serial casting: Serial casting is the procedure where the doctor may apply several walking casts on the child’s legs for several weeks.
 This may help stretch and lengthen the calf tendons and muscles, allowing the child to outgrow the toe walking habit.
+Serial casting will gradually correct the deformity.

 Unlike casts, braces typically stay on the child’s legs for months.
 In some cases, the doctor may put a night splint on the child’s leg, which the child must wear even while sleeping to keep the muscles stretched.